apivideo/api.video-api-client-generator/templates/documentation/reference/create-and-manage-webhooks.md

 ---
-title: "Webhooks"
+title: Webhooks
-slug: "create-and-manage-webhooks"
-metadata:
+meta:
-  description: "api.video provides you the possibility to get a `POST` request to your server that contains a JSON payload with event data.
+  description: api.video provides you the possibility to get a `POST` request to your server that contains a JSON payload with event data.
 Webhooks can push notifications directly to your server, saving you the need to poll api.video for changes.
-This guide goes over how to create and manage your webhooks."
+This guide goes over how to create and manage your webhooks.
 ---

 # Create And Manage Webhooks